-- 16. An induction process is in place for new directors.
-There were no new directors during 2022. - 17.
+- 14. An induction process is in place for new directors.
+There were no new directors during 2023. - 15.
 An annual training plan is required by the Governance Policy.
 It reflects the annual skills analysis and documents how all the key areas will be addressed, including Cheviot specific training.
 All directors are encouraged to attend at least one external session per year.
-The Governance Policy requires all directors to complete at least twelve hours of training per year, including training at Board and Committee meetings.
+The Governance Policy requires all directors to complete at least twelve hours of training per year, including training at Board and Committee meetings and other professional development.
 Directors commit to completing the training, either at the relevant meetings or by personal study or a combination.
 Training slides are made available on the extranet.
-All directors completed the required training hours in 2022. - 18.
-An Education session for directors is held at least once a year, usually in January following an analysis of
+All directors completed the required training hours in 2023. - 16.
+An education session for directors is held at least once a year, usually in January following an analysis of skills in December of the previous year.
+The Education session in January 2023 addressed gaps identified in the skills analysis in Q42022.
+The Education session allows training to be undertaken outside the constraints of a Trustee Board meeting.
+This process is repeated each year, and the training decks remain available to all trustees. - 17.
+All Directors have completed the Pensions Regulator's trustee toolkit and regular training is provided on aspects of the Trustee Knowledge and Understanding requirements, including the Trust Deed and Rules, the Statement of Investment Principles and internal dispute resolution procedure.
+All Board papers include a cross reference to the appropriate provision in the trust deed or other document or policy if relevant. - 18.
+Training relevant to the Master Trust during 2023 included: - (i) Master Trust supervision - (ii) AAF reports - (iii) Risk management and internal controls - (iv) Climate Change and TCFD - (v) Trust Deed and Rules and trustee protections.